aws/amazon-sagemaker-examples/README.md

 - [Distributed TensorFlow](sagemaker_neo_compilation_jobs/tensorflow_distributed_mnist) Adapts form [tensorflow mnist](sagemaker-python-sdk/tensorflow_distributed_mnist) including Neo API and comparsion between the baseline
 - [Predicting Customer Churn](sagemaker_neo_compilation_jobs/xgboost_customer_churn) Adapts form [xgboost customer churn](introduction_to_applying_machine_learning/xgboost_customer_churn) including Neo API and comparsion between the baseline

+### Amazon SageMaker Procesing

+These examples show you how to use SageMaker Processing jobs to run data processing workloads.

+- [Scikit-Learn Data Processing and Model Evaluation](sagemaker_processing/scikit_learn_data_processing_and_model_evaluation) shows how to use SageMaker Processing and the Scikit-Learn container to run data preprocessing and model evaluation workloads.
+- [Feature transformation with Amazon SageMaker Processing and SparkML](sagemaker_processing/feature_transformation_with_sagemaker_processing) shows how to use SageMaker Processing to run data processing workloads using SparkML prior to training.

 ### Amazon SageMaker Pre-Built Framework Containers and the Python SDK

 #### Pre-Built Deep Learning Framework Containers